- IU Press Journals

 - Eve Proper, Hanover Research

-- Tyrone Freeman, Assistant Professor, Indiana University Lilly Family School of Philanthropy
+- Tyrone Freeman, Associate Professor, Indiana University Lilly Family School of Philanthropy, USA

-- Kevin R. McClure, Assistant Professor, University of North Carolina Wilmington
+- Kevin R. McClure, Associate Professor, University of North Carolina Wilmington, USA

-- Kimberly Nehls, University of Nevada, Las Vegas
+- Kimberly Nehls, University of Nevada, Las Vegas, USA

-- Oren Pizmony-Levy, Assistant Professor of International and Comparative Education, Teachers College, Columbia University
+- Oren Pizmony-Levy, Associate Professor, Teachers College, Columbia University, USA

-- David J. Weerts, Associate Professor, University of Minnesota
+- David J. Weerts, Professor, University of Minnesota, USA

 Philanthropy & Education, sponsored by Teachers College, Columbia University and published by Indiana University Press, is the only journal devoted specifically to the role of philanthropy in educational advancement.
 The journal showcases the increasingly important role of philanthropy in the realm of education in the United States and around the world.